TyHys/Valheim-SteamDeck-DedicatedServer/README.md

 ## Prerequisites

 1. Steam Deck in Desktop Mode
-2. Install Git (if not installed):
+2. Install Git (If not installed ➡️ Open 'Konsole' from the main menu):
    ```bash
    sudo pacman -S git
    ```
-3. Install Docker (if not installed), open 'Konsole' and enter these commands:
+3. Install Docker (If not installed ➡️ Open 'Konsole' from the main menu):
    ```bash
    sudo pacman -S docker
    sudo systemctl enable docker